signavio/Test-Driven-Process-Modeling/README.md

 ## Roadmap:checkered_flag:

-- :pushpin:Move the tool to a React + Typescript based Single page application.
+- 📍 Move the tool to a React + Typescript based Single page application.
-- :pushpin:Extend the tool to support BPMN diagrams modeled using other Modeling platforms as it currently only supports models modeled using Signavio Process Manager.
+- 📍 Extend the tool to support BPMN diagrams modeled using other Modeling platforms as it currently only supports models modeled using Signavio Process Manager.

 ## Credits